 PGA DFS Playbook - The Masters

-First, as I mentioned in my Best Bets article on Monday, we’ve only got 90 players in the field but you can basically ignore all of the amateurs and the old timers playing this weekend.
-It’s all about the 50 players who have a legitimate chance to win this weekend.
-My job is to provide you with the golfers I feel have the best combination of price, ownership and level of play to help you win come Sunday.
-It is always extremely hard to narrow down my playbook to these select few, especially from the top tier.
-I wouldn't fault you if you played anyone $9,000 plus.
+First, there are only around 90 players in the field but you can basically ignore all of the amateurs and the old timers playing this weekend.
+There are about 50 players that have a legitimate chance to win.
+My job will be to narrow down that 50 to around 15-18 players that have the best combination of DFS price, ownership projection, course history and current form to dawn the green jacket come Sunday evening.
+It's extremely tough to narrow down these players to a select few especially in the top tier because almost anyone $9000 and above could win this weekend.

-When you talk about Augusta National, I don’t really need to go into much detail because it's one of the most well-known courses in the world.
-It is a Par 72 that measures out to between 7,400 and 7,500 yards depending on the daily setup.
-This course is very difficult and true test of a golfer's game.
+Let's take a closer look at Augusta National.
+There is no need to go into great detail here because it's one of the most well-known courses in the world.
+It is a Par 72 that measures out to 7,435 yards.
+This course is a very difficult and true test of a golfer's game.
 There are very long Par 4’s, and reachable Par 5’s.
-The greens are always the fastest on tour and hard for these players to stick because of the shave edges.
-Since the course was lengthened in 2010, we've seen a majority of 300 yard bombers winning or finishing in the Top 10 but there are exceptions to every rule namely Charl Schwartzel, Danny Willett, Jordan Spieth, and Patrick Reed.
-When looking over the course history, good greens in regulation numbers have been found to be very beneficial to success at Augusta.
+The greens are always the fastest on tour and hard for these players to stick because of the shaved edges.
+Since the course was lengthened in 2010, only 300 yard bombers have won or even finished in the Top 10 but there are exceptions to every rule like the 2016 champ Danny Willett.